 Anyway, curious about the differences between buying a house in France versus the U.S.?
 Or just curious about what properties look like in France?

-I have two things going for me.
+I have two things going for me along this buying a house in France process.
 I’ve never purchased a home and I’ve never searched for a home in another country.
 So needless to say, these two things combined have made for some really fun conversations with Tom, the realtor(s) and friends and family.

 “What do you mean it doesn’t come with a kitchen?
 Wait, the toilet is in a separate room from the sink?
 There are no appliances?
 HOW many realtors are you working with?”